billbudge/WebEditorFramework/examples/functioncharts/README.md

 1. The generic do-while function calls the abstract 'body' function until the abstract 'cond' function returns false.
 The body function takes 1 input parameter and returns 1 output.
 The do-while function passes the body result to the cond function to perform the loop test.
 If it's true, do-while calls itself recursively, passing the result of body in to itself.
 If false, then the result of body is returned.
 Thus, do-while returns the result of the last call to body.
 Note that body must execute before cond, since it's "upstream" from it.

 1. 'quickStep' doesn't return a meaninful result (it's true if sorting happened, otherwise undefined if we return.)
 However, the result is important, since it drives the execution.
-This is important because quicksort isn't purely functional and has important side effects.
+This is important because this quicksort has important side effects.

 1. Finally, 'quicksort' defines a function that takes in the generic function parameters and returns a function to sort given a length.